crnl-lab/Tracking_behavior_IA_2023_BMichelot/README.md

 This script will produce 36 files .csv per subject, associated with the 36 conditions of the experiment (2 blocks x 3 situations x 6 repetitions).

-##### To run this script, you need to input what is contained in the "Example_Data_To_Preprocess" folder.
+##### To test this script, you need to input what is contained in the "Example_Data_To_Preprocess" folder.
 The paths to the data are entered in the "config.py" script.

 ### 02_script_interpolate :